ajmeyghani/toaster/README.md

 ## Themes

-You can override the colors of the toaster by including your own css after the toaster's css.
+You can override the colors of the toaster by including your own css after the toaster's.
 For example, if you want to create a `light` theme, you can do:

 **CSS**